Pabau GO app

 Do I need separate marketing for each location?

 Yes, if you operate in different cities or regions.
 Each location needs its own Google Business Profile and localized landing pages.
-Location-specific content helps improve visibility in local search results.
+Location-specific content helps improve visibility in local search results, and per-location reporting shows which site each booking came from.

 ×